An averaged form of Chowla's conjecture: Mean values of complex multiplicative functions in short intervals

 \section{Mean values of complex multiplicative functions in short intervals}

-In this section we prove a complex variant of results in~\cite{MR} in case $f$ is not $p^{it}$ pretentious.
-In particular we show that, for almost all short intervals, the mean value of a $1$-bounded nonpretentious multiplicative function is zero:
+In this section we prove a complex variant of results in~\cite{MR} in the case that $f$ is not $p^{it}$ pretentious.
+In particular we show that the mean value of a $1$-bounded nonpretentious multiplicative function is small for most short intervals:

 \begin{theorem} Let $f$ be a $1$-bounded multiplicative function and let $M(f; X)$ be as in~\eqref{eq:MgXdef}.
 Then, for $X \geq h \geq 10$,